 - o All students will submit one short essay, and one longer essay. - O Essays will be evaluated according to standards provided with assignment prompts.
 Standards for each paper will also be addressed verbally in class at the time of assignment.
 It is expected that students who remain unclear as to the standards of excellent written work will meet with the instructor before the assignment is due.
 "Re-writes" are not accepted for paper assignments.
-I am happy to review advance drafts of papers with you in person, but not via email. - Academic honesty is imperative in written work.
+I am happy to review advance drafts of papers with you in person, but not via email. - O Academic honesty is imperative in written work.
 I will spend time in class discussion plagiarism, and will take measures to help students avoid accidental plagiarism.
-Any plagiarized paper submitted to me will automatically result in a grade of "F" for the course, and will be reported to the Dean of Academics.
-Students who are unsure about standards for academic honesty should review this tutorial, and consult with me.
+Any plagiarized paper submitted to me will automatically result in a grade of "F" for the assignment, with no re-write option.
+In the even that an extra credit assignment is plagiarized, the full amount of the eligible extra credit will be deducted from your course total.
+Repeat instances will automatically result in an "F" in the course.
+Plagiarism will be reported to the Dean of Academics.

+- Students who are unsure about standards for academic honesty should review this tutorial, and consult with me.
 In short, any uncited material, presented as your own original work, constitutes plagiarism.
 This includes uncited quotes from internet and print sources.
-There will be no exceptions to this policy.

-- O Paper Assignments turned in on time will be graded and returned with comments within one week of the due date.
+There will be no exceptions to this policy. - O Paper Assignments turned in on time will be graded and returned with comments within one week of the due date.
 Students may submit assignments up to one week after the due date at no penalty, but I make no guarantees for a prompt return.
 I will not accept any papers that are turned in after this time. - o I practice blind grading to ensure impartiality in evaluating student work.
 Students should not write their names on the front of any paper assignment.
 Rather, the name should be written lightly in pencil on the back of the last page.

-Mid-Term and Final Exams:
+• Mid-Term and Final Exams:

-- O A make-up exam will only be available under certifiable emergency circumstances, as determined by the instructor.
+- A make-up exam will only be available under certifiable emergency circumstances, as determined by the instructor.
 Students who miss either exam for non-emergency reasons will not have the option for a make-up. - O Students who miss three or fewer classes will automatically keep an "attendance buffer", which will be used in calculating the final grade.
 The buffer is lost upon a fourth absence, and will not be restored.
 Final grades will be calculated as follows

 With attendance buffer Without attendance buffer

-HW Journal 10 10
+HW Journal 15 15

 Short Essay 20 25

 Longer Essay 25 30

 Midterm Exam 15 15

-Final Exam 20 20
+Final Exam 15 15

 Attendance Buffer 10 0